Code-Institute-Submissions/weather-app/README.md

 3. Resize the window.
 Does toggle icon appear and your menu works then it is clicked?
 4. Click 'Read more' button.
 Does it take you to page section 'About us'?

-#### About Us:

-In this section I wanted to have only short paragraph and images of band's members.
-I wanted paragraph to be on the left side of page and images on the right.
-The best helper in this case was bootstrap grid system.
-I just have to make sure that iamges and paragraph align in a way I wanted them.
-I was testing it manually resizing in google chrome inspect option.

-1. Resize window.
-Do images and paragraph of text responding correctly on a smaller devices?

-#### Media:

-This section of page had to have two videos embedded from youtube.com website and I wanted to have them next to each other.
-On a smaller devices my plan was to have them stacked on each other.
-The most testing in this section has been done by making sure that videos are responsive via pc, tablet and mobile device.
-Knowing that these media files are videos I had to test that they were working and could be viewed on the website.

-1. Resize the window.
-Do embedded videos are responsive depending on device size?
-2. Play video.
-Do videos play on a website?
-Can you go to youtube.com website and watch it there?

-#### Contact Us:

-Contact us section purpose is to get messages from fans of a band or everyone interested into band's movememts.
-User had to type in his email address, name and message he had in mind for band.
-The testing I conducted on this form was to make sure all fields worked as expected and 'submit' button sent you back to home page.

-1. Type in wrong type of email.
-Does field show rules of email address?
-2. Type in all information and press 'submit' button.
-Does it send you to home page?
-3. Do not fill any field and press submit button.
-Do you get a message that you have to fill form with information?

 # Deployment:

 Linkin Park fan page was developed on GitPod, using git and GitHub to host the repository.